Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/keyDown.md

 #### Description

-Function; called when the extensible tool is active and the user presses a key.
+Function; Called when the extensible tool is active and the user presses a key.
 The script should call [Tools.getKeyDown()](../Tools_object/Tools4.md) to determine which key was pressed.

 #### Example